-[PLEASE NOTE: For Phase 2 (19 June 2020 onwards till updated), media companies with SSIC codes starting with 58 to 63 (except for cinemas) will continue their business activities.
+PLEASE NOTE: For Phase 2 (19 June 2020 onwards till updated), media companies with SSIC codes starting with 58 to 63will continue their business activities.

-All companies carrying out media content production activities must comply with the Mandatory Safety Rules for the Resumption of Content Production (1.95MB), dated 6 August 2020 (Version 2.1, updated from the 19 June 2020 version).
+All companies carrying out media content production activities must comply with the Mandatory Safety Rules for the Resumption of Content Production (1.59MB), dated 18 August 2020 (Version 3, updated from the 19 June 2020 version).
 Please check this page regularly for updates to the Mandatory Safety Rules.

 All media companies are also to note the following rules:

-(a) For companies involved in the production of programmes for broadcast and other digital media, such as TV commercials, short narratives, documentaries, feature films, requiring large crew: no more than 30 personnel on location, including no more than 10 onscreen talent/performers (unmasked), at any given time, to register with IMDA.
+(a) For companies involved in the production of programmes for broadcast and other digital media, such as TV commercials, short narratives, documentaries, feature films, requiring large crew: no more than 50 personnel on location, including no more than 20 onscreen talent/performers (unmasked), at any given time, to register with IMDA.
+No "live" singing is allowed at this production size.

-(c) For “live” singing as part of the production, productions must adhere to no more than 10 personnel on location, and no more than 5 singing onscreen talent/performers (unmasked); further, each "live" singing talent/performer is advised to observe a 2 metre safe distance from the next person.
+(c) For “live” singing as part of the production, all productions must adhere to no more than 30 personnel on location, including no more than 5 singing onscreen talent/performers unmasked at any given time, and must observe a 2 metre safe distancing from the next person.

 - Click here for the full advisory from IMDA.

-- Click here (1.08MB) for a printable infographic that can be used for your production.
+- Click here (1.07MB) for a printable infographic that can be used for your production.

 For a list of practical recommendations for media companies and professionals to follow, please refer to the Comprehensive Safety Measures available at either of the following: